silnrsi/font-kedebideri/documentation/source/charset.md

 fontversion: 1.701
 ---

 The Kedebideri font supports the characters in the Beria Erfe block.
-The script is used by the Zaghawa Beria language of Sudan and Chad.

 ## Supported characters